demisto/content-docs/docs/integrations/mirroring.md

 Arguments explanation:
   - data - represents the data of the current incident - a dictionary object `{key: value}`.
   - entries - represents the entries from your current incident - a list of dictionary objects representing the entries.
-  - remote_incident_id - the remote incident id - string, the id of the incident.
+  - remote_incident_id - the dbotMirrorID, which is the incident's ID in the 3rd party integration.
   - inc_status - the status of the incident(numeric value, could be used with IncidentStatus from CommonServerPython).
   - delta - represents the dictionary of fields which have changed from the last update - a dictionary object `{key: value}` containing only the changed fields.